pullerize/8bit/README.md

 The frontend expects the backend on `http://localhost:8000` by default.
 Copy `agency_frontend/.env.example` to `.env` if you need to change that URL.

-## Environment

-Copy `.env.example` in the repository root to `.env` if you need to provide additional environment variables.

 ## Deploying to a test subdomain